xebia-os/spring-boot-react-maven-starter/README.md

 $  ../mvnw spring-boot:run
 ```

-## Running the frontend
+## Running the frontend for development mode

 **You will need 6.0+ and yarn to run the dev server and build the project**.

 Make sure to install [yarn on your development machine](https://yarnpkg.com/en/docs/install).

-To install all the required binaries for your project, you can run following commmand.
+To install all the required binaries for your project, you can run following command.

 ```
 $ cd frontend